avanich28/etch-a-sketch/README.md

 # etch-a-sketch

-This project emphasizes to use DOM manipulation to build a Etch-A-Sketch project.
+This project emphasizes to use DOM manipulation to build an Etch-A-Sketch.